scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 corresponding Zyte API fields (:http:`request:session`, :http:`request:sessionContext`).

-However, scrapy-zyte-api also provides its own session API, which offers an API similar to that of :ref:`server-managed sessions <zyte-api-session-contexts>`, but built on top of :ref:`client-managed sessions <zyte-api-session-id>`, to provide the best of both.
+However, scrapy-zyte-api also provides its own session management API, similar to that of :ref:`server-managed sessions <zyte-api-session-contexts>`, but built on top of :ref:`client-managed sessions <zyte-api-session-id>`.

+scrapy-zyte-api session management offers some advantages over :ref:`server-managed sessions <zyte-api-session-contexts>`:

+-   You can perform :ref:`session validity checks <session-check>`, so that the sessions of responses that do not pass those checks are refreshed, and the responses retried with a different session.

+-   You can use arbitrary Zyte API parameters for :ref:`session initialization
+    <session-init>`, beyond those that :http:`request:sessionContextParameters`
+    supports.

+-   You have granular control over the session pool size, max errors, etc. See :ref:`optimize-sessions` and :ref:`session-configs`.

+However, scrapy-zyte-api session manager is not a replacement for :ref:`server-managed sessions <zyte-api-session-contexts>` or :ref:`client-managed sessions <zyte-api-session-id>`:

+-   :ref:`Server-managed sessions <zyte-api-session-contexts>` offer a longer life time than the :ref:`client-managed sessions <zyte-api-session-id>` that scrapy-zyte-api session management uses, so as long as you do not need one of the scrapy-zyte-api session management features, they can be significantly more efficient (fewer total sessions needed per crawl).

+    Zyte API can also optimize server-managed sessions based on the target website.
+With scrapy-zyte-api session management, you need to :ref:`handle optimization yourself <optimize-sessions>`.

+-   :ref:`Client-managed sessions <zyte-api-session-id>` offer full control over session management, while scrapy-zyte-api session management removes some of that control to provide an easier API for supported use cases.

 .. _enable-sessions: